 Support for victims of crime

 • lost property.

-The Office of the Interim Victims’ Commissioner have provided detailed information to help victims of violent crime to understand their rights.
+The Office of the Victims’ Commissioner has detailed information to help victims of violent crime understand their rights.

-The Charter underscores the commitment of the Queensland Police Service to treating all victims of violent crime with consistency and care, there for minimising the risk of further trauma.
+The Charter underscores the commitment of all Queensland Government agencies, including Queensland Police Service, to treating all victims of violent crime with consistency and care, minimising the risk of further trauma.

+Support for victims of crime